If you like to dress up without busting your wallet then you need to know how to shop effectively at thrift stores.

 4. If you are buying shoes – Check the soles if there are gaps or broken heels.
 Check the lining of the shoes if there are tears or holes.

 What is ‘New Arrival’ Day?
 This is the day when they release their newly bought stocks.
 And this is the best day to score high-end items.

 This is a chaotic day for thrifters and flippers because it will be jam-packed and crazy so you better be ready.

 If you are only buying for personal use then I suggest that you go on their ‘Sale’ days.
 Usually, this happens a week or two after their ‘New Arrival’ day.

 As weeks went by, they slashed the price until it reached the lowest possible price they could go for.
 The cheapest time to go is the week before they release their new stocks.

 It would be crazy to memorize these dates as it often changes so the best strategy is to just leave them your mobile number and ask them to text you once they have new stocks or once they go on sale.

 As soon as you get home, wash the clothes carefully.
-Remember that a lot of these clothes are used (or old stocks) and needs a thorough cleaning.
+Remember that a lot of these clothes are used (or old stocks) and need a thorough cleaning.

 But before you wash the clothes, check out their care labels.
 Some items are not meant to be machine-washed.
 Some may need to be dry-cleaned.
 And some might not need washing at all like leather and will just need to be wiped using a leather cleaner.

 Do you also love shopping in thrift stores?
-Feel free to share your tips and tricks on the comment section below.
+Feel free to share your tips and tricks in the comment section below.
 Thanks!